Matsdj/matsdj-shattered-pixel-dungeon/README.md

 Ring of Tenacity has a similar problem to ring of elements.

 ##Artifacts
+Artifacts that gain charges from the heros exp should also gain a charge every 100 turns or smth
+	Thieves armband, Ethereal Chains, Horn of plenty, Alchemist Toolkit

+Alchemist toolkit
-Alchemist toolkit would be more interresting if it added new drops from enemies and grass that could be crafted into items.
-It also would be more usable if consumable items where more consisten/less conditional.
-Maybe an extra option to use the extra charge if you have a lot, like energysing the player at the cost of 10 charge.
+	would be more interresting if it added new drops from enemies and grass that could be crafted into items.
+	Maybe an extra option to use the extra charge if you have a lot like energysing the player at the cost of 10 charge.
+		Or fabricating a random potion or scroll

 Chalice of blood is not very interresting but very strong not sure how to fix it though.